-- 7. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
-For more information about the parameters that you can use, refer to the SharePoint OData Connector Reference. - 8.
-Save and close the configuration file.
+7. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
+For more information about the parameters that you can use, refer to the SharePoint OData Connector Reference.

-• SharePoint Mapped Security, on page 73
+• SharePoint Mapped Security, on page 74